 Question 25: Examination Results

 If submitting HSK scores, please input your scores under "other test name."
 You do not need to indicate your percentile ranking for the HSK.
 Applicants to the Ph.D. in China applications will be required to provide HSK scores, with a minimum score of 5 in most cases, 6 in others.
 It is important that Ph.D. in China Fellowships applicants confirm the minimum HSK score of their prospective university in China.
-GRE scores will be required for both applications (if you took the GRE for admission to your home university), and score reports should be uploaded at a later stage of the application.
+GRE scores will be required for both applications (if you took the GRE for admission to your home university), and score reports should be uploaded at a later stage of the Embark application.

 Documents and Essays